 Layer 3 Routing vs. Software-Defined Networking

-Understanding the differences between Layer 3 Routing and Software-Defined Networking (SDN) is crucial for making informed decisions in network management.
+Layer 3 Routing and Software-Defined Networking (SDN) offer distinct approaches to network management.

 Common Layer 3 Routing Devices